Durham Constabulary

-Durham Constabulary is the territorial police force responsible for policing the council areas of County Durham and Darlington in North East England.
-It does not cover all of the ceremonial or historic area of Durham, parts of which are covered by the neighbouring forces of Cleveland Police and Northumbria Police.
-The other neighbouring forces are Cumbria Constabulary to the west and North Yorkshire Police to the south.

-As of September 2020, the force has 1,168 police officers, 129 special constables, and 131 police community support officers (PCSO).
+Durham Constabulary is the territorial police force responsible for policing the unitary authority areas of County Durham and Darlington in North East England.
+The south-east of the larger ceremonial county of Durham is part of the territory of Cleveland Police.
+As of September 2020, the force had 1,168 police officers, 129 special constables, and 131 police community support officers (PCSO).